 Sizing an air conditioning unit to a house is a matter of calculating the square footage, converting the square footage to British thermal units (BTUs), and adjusting for specific rooms.
 BTUs is a type of measurement used to determine the amount of energy to heat a space.
-Choosing the right type of air conditioner unit for a 1,650 square foot house should be done after evaluating the size and BTU needs of each room.
+Choosing the right type of air conditioner unit for a 1,650-square-foot house should be done after evaluating the size and BTU needs of each room.
+An HVAC professional can do the measurements and calculations for you if you don't feel comfortable with it.

 Calculate the Square Footage